ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/TheBankJob/README.md

 *Your job* in step 3 is now to see if your code from step 2 could be improved, more specifically by using inheritance.
 The classes representing the different kinds of bank accounts will most likely have some things in common.
-For instance, they have some common instance fields and methods.
-Think about how you can use inheritance to avoid having the same instance fields in many different classes.
+For instance, they have common instance fields and methods.
+Think about how you can use inheritance to avoid declaring the same instance fields in many different classes.
 See if we can use the fact that we can override the implementation of a method, etc.

 ## Step 4

-*Your job* in step 4 is to develop a single, but probably a bit complex, class called Bank, which is supposed to be the "interface" to the bank system.
-A programmer using the bank system should thus not create bank account objects directly, but do so through the methods in the Bank class.
+*Your job* in step 4 is to develop a single, but probably a bit complex, class called Bank, which is supposed to be the "interface" or entry point to the bank system.
+A programmer using the bank system should thus not create bank account objects directly, but should do so through the methods of the Bank class.
 In fact, it should be possible to do all bank account operations through the Bank class, given the account number of a specific account.
-The Bank class must thus be able to create, store, and maintain bank account objects (by "store" we just mean while the program is running, not store in a file or database).
+The Bank class must thus be able to create, store, and maintain bank account objects (by "store" we just mean while the program is running, not in a file or database).
 This will require that you think about what methods we need for the Bank class and how bank account objects are stored appropriately inside the Bank class.